danmasta/ghost-gcs-adapter/README.md

 * Asset path prefixes
 * Support for generating unique file names on duplicates
 * Custom file name templating
+* Works with ghost versions v4.x and v5.x

 ## About
 I wanted to deploy [ghost](https://ghost.org/) in a HA environment using gcs as a storage backend, but the current options were out of date or didn't support custom hostnames and/or hashing.
 This library lets you store ghost assets to gcs with many options for using path prefixes, custom domains, content hashing, and file name templating.